Childhood and Education Journey of Tracy Chapman in Timeline

 March 30, 1964: Tracy Chapman's Birth

-On March 30, 1964, Tracy Chapman, the American singer-songwriter known for hits like "Fast Car" and "Give Me One Reason", was born.
+On March 30, 1964, Tracy Chapman, the American singer-songwriter known for hits like "Fast Car" and "Give Me One Reason," was born.

 Others born on this day/year

-1987: Graduation and Elektra Contract
+1987: Graduation from Tufts and Signing with Elektra Records

 1997: Honorary Doctorate from Saint Xavier University